benmed00/Online-PDF-CV/README.md

 1 -> go to :  ".\Online-PDF-CV\public" folder.
 2 -> rename your PDF name with "resume".
 3 -> replace the existing "resume.pdf" with your own.
-4 -> save changes and deploy to your FireBase app.
+4 -> commit your changes to your git repository. 'git remote get-url origin' && "git push origin master/main" 4 -> save changes and deploy to your FireBase app.
 (Create app first -- use firebase/CLI)

 # Save change and deploy :